Revised: January 2019

 By Sarah Owens and Michael Livingston

 [Originally posted under the title, "Salem's 2017 Social Spending."]

 CSHC) was able to make its 2017 recommendations a little early this year.
 It's easier to divide the pie when there's plenty to go around.

 At left are the numbers, based on what was said and shown at the meeting held last Wednesday in the conference room of the Urban Development Department.
 (The public are not provided the project summaries or spreadsheets).

 This year's awards look a lot like previous years' awards.
-The Mid Willamette Valley Community Action Agency (MWVCAA)'s HOME Youth and Resource Center is missing from the recipients (someone flubbed the application deadline), as are Women at the Well/Grace House (applied, didn't get anything) and Mano a Mano (also missed deadline).
+The Mid Willamette Valley Community Action Agency (MWVCAA)'s HOME Youth and Resource Center is missing from the recipients (CRP Director flubbed the application deadline and subsequently resigned), as are Women at the Well/Grace House (applied, didn't get anything) and Mano a Mano (also missed deadline).
 Other details below.

-* Merit - Multi-year recipient whose long-time executive director was for many years married to the manager of Federal Programs Division, who staffs the Commission.
-[Update: manager left in April to go to work for Catholic Community Services.
+* Merit - Multi-year recipient whose long-time executive director was for many years married to the Federal Programs Division manager, who staffed the CSHC in 2017.
+The manager left in April to go to work for Catholic Community Services.
 In 2018, HUD found the relationship to be a conflict of interest.